ozendelait/wilddash_scripts/remap_delta/README.md

     year = {2022}
     }

-If you like to use this tool/delta relabling format for your project, please cite this repo:
+If you like to use this tool/delta relabeling format for your project, please cite our repo:

     @misc{ZendelDeltaRelabel,
     author = {Zendel, Oliver and Sch{\"o}rghuber, Matthias},